 Those without religious beliefs at all, and members of other faiths, are also very welcome.
 The Chapel is open daily for quiet prayer and meditation.
 Speakers of interest to virtually anyone in Oxford are featured each Sunday of term at 6.15pm.

 The Reverend Dr Shaun Henson is our College Chaplain.
 Although part of Shaun’s role is religious, his duties include a general welfare remit.
 As a member of our College Welfare team, he is pleased to speak in confidence with any member of College about any matter whatsoever, regardless of one’s beliefs, views, or orientations.

-As the COVID-19 pandemic and social distancing continue to affect our lives as a community, St Hugh’s College Chapel will remain a steadfast virtual place of welfare support, music, learning, and prayer for all members of College, their guests, and the public throughout Hilary term 2021.
+As the COVID-19 pandemic and social distancing continue to affect our lives as a community, St Hugh’s College Chapel will remain a steadfast virtual place of welfare support, music, learning, and prayer for all members of College, their guests, and the public throughout the 2020-21 academic year.
 People of all faiths and no faith at all are most welcome.

 Our Choral Evensong music and services will be broadcast via our dedicated Facebook page and YouTube channel each Sunday evening at 6.15pm.
 Follow the links found here:

 A term card with The Chapel’s current activities is available here.

 St Hugh’s has an enthusiastic and talented Chapel Choir, drawn from members of all three common rooms.
 It meets to rehearse every Friday at 5.00pm (4.45pm for tea and cake, followed by a free supper in College for Choir members) and Sunday at 4.30pm.